A race to avoid disaster at California dam

 Mandatory evacuation orders remain in place for Butte, Sutter and Yuba counties Tuesday.

-Authorities are scrambling to drain the swelling Lake Oroville and repair damages to a critical flood control measure ahead of a storm expected later this week.
+Authorities are scrambling to reduce Lake Oroville's level by 50 feet and repair damages to a critical flood control measure ahead of a storm expected later this week.

 Residents were ordered to leave the area Sunday after massive damage to an emergency spillway -- which lets excess water out when Lake Oroville's level rises to overflow the dam.
-If the spillway fails, it could flood communities downstream with what authorities warned could be a 30-foot "wall of water."
+If the spillway fails, it could flood communities downstream with what one official warned could be a "30-foot wall of water."

 "I recognize this has displaced a lot of people, and I recognize the hardships it's created on our communities," said Butte County Sheriff Kory Honea of the mandatory evacuations.
 "We did this because our primary purpose is to ensure public safety."

+He said officials were working on a "repopulation plan" to get people back home safely.

 Meanwhile, crews are trying to fix the erosion on the emergency spillway with rocks and gravel.
 Helicopters dropped bags of rocks into the gouged portion in an effort to plug the hole.
-They also seek to reduce the lake's level by 50 feet so water doesn't flow into the damaged emergency spillway.

 Sleeping in cars, riding out the evacuation